The Diary of Lady Murasaki: Background

 At the peak of the Heian period, from the late 10th to early 11th century, as Japan sought to establish a unique national culture of its own it saw the genesis of early Japanese classical literature, which to a large part emerged from women's court literature.
 Through the rise and use of kana, aristocratic women court writers formed a foundation for classical court literature, according to Haruo Shirane.
 Kokin Wakashū's first imperial waka collection, published c.
 905, set the foundation for court literature.
 Up to this point, Japanese literature was written in Chinese – traditionally the language of men in the public sphere.
-It was in the literature of the imperial court that the gradual shift toward vernacular kana writing system was most evident, and where waka poetry became immensely popular.
+It was in the literature of the imperial court that the gradual shift toward the vernacular kana writing system was most evident, and where waka poetry became immensely popular.
 As Shirane explains: "Waka became integral to the everyday life of the aristocracy, functioning as a form of elevated dialogue and the primary means of communication between the sexes, who usually were physically segregated from each other."

 By the early 11th century new genres of women's court literature were appearing in the form of diaries and poetic stories.
 Women, relegated to the private sphere, quickly embraced the use of kana, unlike men who still conducted business in Chinese.
 Women's writing showed a marked difference from men's, more personal and introspective in nature.
 Thus written Japanese was developed by women who used the language as a form of self-expression and, as Japanese literature scholar Richard Bowring says, by women who undertook the process of building "a flexible written style out of a language that had only previously existed in a spoken form".